-Although author Tamasin Day-Lewis teams her grilled broccoli or broccolini (pictured) with a robust romesco sauce, we omitted that part of the equation, so woo’d were we by the sheer and simple genius of grilling (or griddling) crucifers with a little olive oil, chile, and garlic.
+Although author Tamasin Day-Lewis teams her grilled broccoli or broccolini (pictured) with a robust romesco sauce, we actually omitted that part of the equation, so woo’d were we by the sheer and simple genius of grilling (or griddling) crucifers with a little olive oil, chile, and garlic.
 If you don’t have a grill (or a griddle), you can come close by blasting the blanched broccoli in a hot oven.
 You won’t achieve quite the same smokey flavor, says Day-Lewis but you can come close.
 Bear in mind, with so few ingredients, each one contributes in a big way.
 You may want to reach for a sturdy bunch of in-season broccoli, preferably one that’s incomparably fresh from the farmers’ market, rather than try to resurrect the wilted bunch that’s withering in the bottom of your vegetable bin.
 Originally published September 13, 2010.–Renee Schettler Rossi